oracle-livelabs/apex/apex-professional-hol18/adding-map-page.md

 You now know how to manage Map pages.
 You may now **proceed to the next lab**.

 ## What's Next
-In the upcoming hands-on lab, you will learn to Create Installation Scripts and Data Packages.
-Also, you gain insights into how to Export Applications with supporting Objects and use Remote Deployment to deploy your Application.
+In the upcoming hands-on lab, you will learn to Implement the 'Share' button, Enable Push Notifications, and Add Shortcuts to the PWA app.
+Also, you will learn to Include screenshots to be displayed while installing the PWA app and Enable Push Notifications.
+Additionally you learn how to configure Push Notifications.

 ## Acknowledgments
 - **Author** - Roopesh Thokala, Senior Product Manager